Embracing Design

 This is a hurdle that we have to overcome right at the start.
 Unless we’re prepared to shift our beliefs and understandings about creativity, it can be easy to trip ourselves up, and stifle our potential for doing something wonderful.

-I stress the importance of this point because once we believe we have the ability to be creative, we start to see things differently, and start to trust in the path ahead – despite the fact we can never guarantee where it leads.
+Once we believe we have the ability to be creative, we start to see things differently, and start to trust in the path ahead – despite the fact we can never guarantee where it leads.

 No one knows for certain whether the vessel will sink or reach the harbor.